seymaakorkmaz/Emoji-Prediction-Semeval-2018-Task-2/README.md

 # Emoji Prediction - SemEval 2018 Task-2

+Our project, 'Emoji Prediction from Text as a Sentiment Analysis Method', involves extracting emotion from text through semantic analysis.
+The aim of our project is to classify data with various classification algorithms and predict emojis on unclassified data.
+You can find details about the project description on the [Codalab website](https://alt.qcri.org/semeval2018/index.php?id=tasks).

 The training file can be downloaded from the provided [link](https://codalab.lisn.upsaclay.fr/competitions/8121) for the dataset.

 ## Normalization